Pumpkin Pie Trifle

 - Preheat the oven to 350°F.

-- Mix together the pumpkin puree and half and half.
+- Mix together the half and half and pumpkin puree.
 Whisk in the eggs, salt and pumpkin pie spice.
 Fill a pie plate with the mixture and place in a deeper baking dish.
 Put hot water in the deep baking dish so that it surrounds the pie plate.
 Bake for 20-25 minutes.

 - In a medium bowl, combine the heavy cream with the powdered sugar and mix with an electric mixer on high speed until cream thickens and ripples appear in bowl as you mix.